wilsonCernWq/TinyVolumeRenderer/projects/slice/README.md

 ## How to control it ##

-Use left mouse click to rotate, use right mouse click to zoom.
+Use left mouse click to rotate.

+Use right mouse click to zoom.

 ## Rendered Images ##